 Each year children across all stages have the opportunity to participate in an intensive swimming program.
 For two weeks, children swim each day, travelling by bus to a local pool.
 The aim of the program is for the children to experience tuition and build their skills and confidence in the water.

-We will keep you informed of upcoming events through the student diaries and please read the school newsletter each Monday and note upcoming dates and events as well.
+We will keep you informed of upcoming events through the student diaries and please read the school newsletter on COMPASS each Monday and note upcoming dates and events as well.